A Pyramid In Scotland? All You Need To Know Before Visiting

 An extended, full circular route takes in all of the cairns.
 It will take most families between 2 and 3 hours to complete.

-The route is not well marked, and the paths can be boggy – wellies or waterproof boots with gaiters are required.
-A moderate degree of fitness is required.
+The route is not well marked, and the paths can be boggy and wellies or waterproof boots with gaiters may be required.
+You’ll need a moderate degree of fitness to complete the hike.

 Is it worth visiting the Pyramid in Scotland?